Close Menu

 Image- TSB Bank

-TSB Under 19s is one of the best bank accounts for teens. this children’s bank account is available for kids ages between 11 to 17.
+TSB Under 19s is one of the best bank accounts for teens.
+This children’s bank account is available for kids aged 11 to 17.

-This account pays a rate of 2.5% interest on balances up to 2,500 Pounds. moreover, once your child turns 17, they can also get driving discounts.
+This account pays a rate of 2.5% interest on balances up to 2,500.
+Moreover, once your child turns 17, they can also get driving discounts.

 The account comes with a VISA debit card that your kids can use for online shopping as well as in-store.
-If your child is 13 or older then he can access Apple Pay while Gpay is only accessible by 16 ages teenagers or older.
+If your child is 13 or older, then they can access Apple Pay, while Gpay is only accessible by 16-year-olds or older.

 6. Nationwide FlexOne: (11-17)